 If you’ve been involved in the world of karting in some way, you’ll have heard of the trusty IAME X30 as one of the favorite engines of racers around the globe.
-I want to give an in-depth view of this remarkable engine while delving into its top speed capabilities.
+However, you may be wondering just how fast the IAME X30 engine will make your kart go.

 I can’t stress enough how much there is to take into consideration about an engine aside from its raw top speed, not to mention how many variables can affect it.
-Due to how popular this engine is, I want to explore every aspect of it and why it’s so great.
-Don’t go anywhere and read on!
+Due to how popular this engine is, I explore every aspect of it and why it’s so great below.

 The IAME X30: An Overview

-The most popular rendition of the IAME X30 that you’ve likely heard of and seen around is the 125cc displacement used in Senior racing divisions.
-But did you know that loads of different X30s have been produced with different displacements and purposes?
-And you probably won’t know what the component parts are which make this engine so well-loved and competitive.
+The most popular rendition of the IAME X30 that you’ve likely heard of and seen at the track is the 125cc displacement used in Senior racing divisions.
+But loads of different X30s have been produced with different displacements and purposes.

-It was this aspect of karting that IAME most wanted to change, and they dedicated huge portions of their research to providing reliable engines which would last longer and deliver results every time.
+It was this aspect of karting that IAME most wanted to change, and they dedicated huge portions of their research to providing reliable engines that would last longer and deliver results every time.

 The X30 is the culmination of that passion and drive for the sport coupled with the practicality of a long-lived product, and it’s for that reason that kart racers the world over truly fell in love with it.

-IAME’s goal with this engine was to provide a great karting experience rolled together with ease of use and low maintenance; further heightening the whole experience.
-This is the same across all of the X30 iterations, and is achieved through exciting innovations like water cooling balanced with good old-fashioned features like a diaphragm carburetor.
+IAME’s goal with this engine was to provide a great karting experience rolled together with ease of use and low maintenance.
+This is the same across all of the X30 iterations, and it’s achieved through exciting innovations like water cooling balanced with good old-fashioned features like a diaphragm carburetor.

 The most popular karting division, TaG (Touch and Go), became a real hotspot for X30 engines.
-This was due to the electrical components being reliable enough for a full electric-start race series, and the mix of mechanical aspects which made it maintenance friendly and overall, even the 125cc race-ready variant was a fraction of the price of engines like the Rotax Max.
+This was due to the electrical components being reliable enough for a full electric-start race series, and the mix of mechanical aspects that made it maintenance friendly.
+Even the 125cc race-ready variant was a fraction of the price of engines like the Rotax Max.

 IAME X30 Variations